dsifford/academic-bloggers-toolkit/README.md

 **Updated Readme coming soon**

+##Features
+- Append up to 3 formatted Peer Reviews to blog posts via a Frontend UI integrated on the post edit screen.

 ##Currently Working On
-- Custom fields in editor for Peer Reviews
+- PMID hyperlink after Bibliography

 ##Todo List
-- PMID hyperlink after Bibliography
 - Hand-typed reference fields
-- jQueryUI peer review beautification
-    + **Bug:** Upload photo script for third reviewer set works intermittantly.
 - Integrate CrossRef / CSL Citations API
     + **Note:** It appears that in order to do this, I'd have to include a huge javascript library in the build (citeproc.js)
 - Options menu